Historical Performance PracticeThe study

 Coaching

-You’ll talk with your study coach about your strengths, and the courses and other activities that are the best fit with them.
+You’ll talk with your study coach about your strengths, and the courses and other activities that fit best with them.
 You fill your year with extracurricular activities and electives.

 Graduating